Leucocoprinus elaeidis: Habitat and distribution

 L. elaeidis is scarcely recorded and little known.
 It grows on the ground and in grass near elaeis, coffee and eucalyptus trees and is sometimes found on rotten wood or compost.

 The specimens studied by Beeli were found in groups in the grass at the foot of Elaeis oil palms in the Eala region of the Zaïre (now the Democratic Republic of the Congo).
 They were also found near lake Edward and lake Kivu to the North East of the country and have been observed in Mali and Senegal.

 Similar species

-The description and illustrations of L. elaeidis suggest that the species is superficially similar to Leucocoprinus cretaceous or Leucocoprinus cepistipes but it is distinguished from them by the presence of yellow bruising.
+The description and illustrations of L. elaeidis suggest that the species is similar to Leucocoprinus cretaceous which can present with a yellow coloured stem when the white coating is brushed off or Leucocoprinus cepistipes, which can bruise yellow when handled.
+The illustration and spore size more closely match L. cretaceus so this species may be synonymous with it.